ThienThomas/Chating-app/README.md

 # PUT Expo Android

-Welcome you to my Expo Android Project !
+Welcome to my Expo Android Project !

 This project is about programing Android application based on Expo - ReactNative.